Zagreb Croatia Travel Guide

 Knowing these numbers is important for any emergency situation.
 Save these numbers in your mobile phone before your trip.

-Zagreb consistently ranks in the middle of the safest capital cities in Europe.
+Zagreb consistently ranks among the safest capital cities in The old continent.
 The complete crime rate is low, and violent crime against tourists is rare.

 Pickpocketing occurs in crowded areas (Ban Jelačić Square, Dolac Market, trams, nightlife).
 Keep valuables secure, do not display large amounts of cash.